shapeoko/Docs/content/tips.md

 #Pro Tips!

+Take your time, read the instructions and examine the diagrams until one is confident of how to proceed.
+Don't force anything and be careful when tightening not to strip any threads.
+If things seem to require significant effort, back off, pause and reconsider.

 ###Electronics and Mechanicals

 Take a look at the [wiring page](wiring.html) before beginning assembly.
 Depending on the method you decide to employ, you may have to do some wiring as you assemble.